DIPlib/diplib/src/documentation/image.md

     dip::Gauss( colorIm[ 2 ], colorIm[ 2 ], { 4 } );
 ```

-The function `dip::Image::Diagonal` extracts the tensor elements along the diagonal
+Note that the single-index version of the tensor indexing uses linear indexing into
+the tensor element list: if the tensor is, for example, a 2x2 symmetric matrix, only
+three elements are actually stored, with indices 0 and 1 representing the two diagonal
+elements, and index 2 representing the two identical off-diagonal elements.

+To extract multiple tensor elements one can use a `dip::Range` to index.
+Other useful
+methods here are `dip::Image::Diagonal`, `dip::Image::TensorRow` and
-of the tensor, yielding a vector image.
+`dip::Image::TensorColumn`, which all yield a vector image.

-// TODO: we need to document the image reshaping functions also!

 \subsection pixel_indexing Single-pixel indexing